Don and Cindy Joy run Joy Ceramics. It is a family business.

 Joy Ceramics works in the following

 - Wheel Thrown and Handbuilt Pottery

-- Slip Casting from Vintage Molds (you should see our Christmas Trees and Santa figurines)
+- Slip Casting from Vintage Molds (you should see our Christmas Trees)

 - Color Ceramic Decoration from Photographs and Digital Images